 Mortgage Inspection Services

-FDHU offers inspection and sampling services of septic systems and wells respectively to meet mortgage requirements.
-Many mortgage companies require an inspection to approve loans on homes that are serviced by wells and/or septic systems.
-The inspection request form can be found here.
+FDHU no longer offers inspection of septic systems to meet mortgage requirements.
+Many mortgage companies require an inspection to approve loans on homes that are serviced by septic systems.
+A list of septic system inspectors can be found here.

 Components of a Septic System